A Legendrian knot atlas for knots of arc index 10: Preliminaries

 \subsection{Mountain ranges}

-In \cite{CN13atlas}, Legendrian knots of a given topological type are depicted via a \emph{Legendrian mountain range}, as follows.
-Isotopy classes of Legendrian knots are plotted as dots on the $(r, \tb)$-plane.
-Positive and negative stabilizations are depicted by arrows.
-Black dots represent knots that are known to be distinct, while red dots represent conjecturally distinct knots.
-In this depiction, non-destabilizable knots can be seen as ``peaks'' (including non-maximal peaks) of the mountain ranges.
+In \cite{CN13atlas}, Legendrian representatives of a given topological knot type are depicted via a \emph{Legendrian mountain range}, as follows.
+Isotopy classes of Legendrian representatives are plotted as dots on the $(r, \tb)$-plane.
+Positive and negative Legendrian stabilizations are depicted by arrows.
+Black dots represent Legendrian representatives that are known to be distinct, while red dots represent conjecturally distinct representatives.